fossasia/labyrinth/README.md

 To create a tile you may use an svg editor such as inkscape.
 However other photo editors and formats do wok if they are imported into the editor and saved as a svg file with the speccified dimensions.

+Note: if you are copying the template of a tile(floor) from an existing tile, then do edit it as a png but directly as a svg.
+This is so that errors in alignment do not exist and the tile(floor) is perfectly aligned.

 After creating tiles add them to the specific sub folder inside tiles.